n0t-a-b0t/visible_light_spectrum/README.md

 Actual/True/Eye colors -- Red, Green and Blue since we have red, green and blue cone receptors for color/wavelength (in more correct terms) identification and rod receptors for catching the intensity of light.

 Color facts: -

 Red -- Easy to transition to dark/ Night light for low presence.

 Green -- Most green receptors in eyes.
 Hence, most identified and sensitive color to the human eye.
 We pick up more shades of green, and is also used for increasing concentration.

 Blue -- Good for wakefulness, as they stimulate the melanopsin receptors (night time receptors) and give rest to melatonin (day time receptors).
-[Note to self: avoid lights at night for night vision].

 True Colors Primary -- Red, Blue, Green

 True Colors Secondary -- Cyan, Magenta, Yellow.

 True Colors, when all combined, give white light -- Additive model.

 Wavelength chart: -